-Guarantee your entry to Wordstock by purchasing advance tickets.
-Advance tickets are $15 (day-of tickets $18) and include a wristband for all-day admission to the Portland Art Museum for the day and a $5 voucher to spend at the extensive book fair, where you can discover a new poetry press, pick up information about MFA programs and writing classes, get book recommendations from Multnomah County Library readers advisory, pick up festival authors’ books from Powell’s, and more.
+Advance tickets are $15 (day-of tickets $18) and include a wristband for all-day admission to the Portland Art Museum for the day and a $5 voucher to spend at the extensive book fair, where you can discover a new poetry press, pick up information about MFA programs and writing classes, get book recommendations from Multnomah County Library readers advisory, pick up festival authors’ books from Powell’s, Green Bean Books, and more.
 Plus, attendees 17 and younger and anyone with a valid high school student ID attend the festival for FREE.

 PLEASE NOTE: If you sign up for a workshop at Wordstock, your registration fee includes admission to the festival.

 Click here to view a downloadable schedule of onstage events.
 The full festival program will be available inside the Willamette Week on Wednesday, November 2.

 Wordstock offers a series of writing workshops on flash fiction, poetry, memoir, and more.

 Workshops at Wordstock are two hours in length.
 Most classes meet at the Northwest Film Center (934 SW Salmon St, Portland, OR 97205); WITS classes meet at the Portland Art Museum in the Crumpacker Library.
 See individual class pages for meeting room and place.
 Instructors are national and local writers, offering workshops in fiction, nonfiction, poetry, and a variety of other topics.
 PLEASE NOTE: The workshop registration fee includes admission to the festival and a $5 book voucher redeemable at the Wordstock book fair.
 All workshop participants can pick up their festival wristband and voucher at the NWFC and skip the box office.